aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/color-brightness-adjustments/aspose-imaging-java-image-color-management/_index.md

 #### License Acquisition

 - **Free Trial**: Start by downloading a trial license to test features.
 - **Temporary License**: Obtain this if you need more time than the trial offers.
-- **Purchase**: For long-term use, consider purchasing a full license.
+- **Purchase**: For long‑term use, consider purchasing a full license.

 Initialize and set up your Aspose.Imaging environment with the following code snippet: